Flanders-Make-vzw/sparql-otfc/tutorial/README.md

 ## PART B

-In this part of the tutorial we will compute a prediction of the break stress early on in the production process.
+After plasma treating, gluing and curing two plates into a product, the product may be lost if it does not pass the break stress test.
+To avoid this, we want to predict the break stress test in advance.
+In this part of the tutorial we will compute a prediction of the expected break stress early on in the production process.
 This data is not part of the knowledge graph and needs to be computed on demand.
 For simplicity reasons, we will base our prediction on data collected in the first step of the production process where plates receive their plasma treatment: plasma distance and plasma power.

 ### B.1: add a computed predicate

-1. Create a file `predicatedBreakStress.js` in `./predicates`.
+1. Create a file `predicatedBreakStress.js` in the `src/predicates` folder.
 The skeleton of this file should look as follows:

 ```javascript
 import Predicate from '../predicate.js';